rocharv/docker-symfony-php-nginx-postgres/README.md

 ## Symfony's Demo App

 You can create a new **Symfony** App inside the `app` directory.
-Don't forget that it must be empty (if you follow every step from the beginning, you will have to delete its content, the 'public' directory that contains the `index.php` file).
+Don't forget that it must be empty (if you follow every step from the beginning, you will have to delete its content which is the `public` directory that contains the `index.php` file).
 We will also need to set **git** user's name and email.

 If you don't have `composer` nor `symfony` installed in your host machine, you can execute `/bin/bash` from `php_server` container.
 In order to show you that, see how easy is to install **Symfony's Demo App**: